maneyko/partID/README.rst

 About
 -----

-This is a miniature library to process images containing a quarter and a machine part.
+*partID* is a miniature library to process images containing a quarter and a machine part.
 Once the part is located, various dimensions may be calculated.
 For now only the height, width, and thread pitch are measured.

 Example
 -------